Conversation 1

 Me: ***rolls eyes***

-Now that you've read these snippets of conversation between me and my hubby, no prizes for guessing what his favorite fried snack is 😄
+Now that you've read these fairly typical snippets of conversation between me and my hubby, no prizes for guessing what his favorite fried snack is 😄

-Goli baje is popularly known as Mangalore bajji and it is something that is prepared regularly in my family.
-This is a really simple snack to make and you will find that the ingredients for it are something that are commonly found in every Indian household.
+Goli baje is prepared regularly, both at my parents as well as my in-laws homes.
+This is a really simple snack to make and the ingredients for it are something that are commonly found in every Indian household.
 So, in addition to being easy to make and delicious, there is the added bonus of not having to rush to the store during those fried food cravings.

 Goli Baje (Mangalore Bajji)